Why Dentists Run Late: 17 time sucks that can destroy your schedule

 9. Fixing problems that should never have happened

-Redo work is the silent thief of time.
+Redo work is a thief of time.

 A high spot, a rough margin, a contact that needs adjusting — each of these steals minutes from your future schedule.
 But the most common and most damaging is the open contact point.
-I’ve written an entire article on this because it’s such a widespread problem.
 An open contact that packs food is bad news.
+The patient returns frustrated, uncomfortable, and expecting a fix.
+And now you’re re‑doing work you already did for free.

+Post‑operative sensitivity is another big one.
+A tooth that zings every time the patient bites is a guaranteed time‑suck.
 Simply telling the patient that teeth are often sensitive after a filling or crown will reduce follow up visits.

 10. Not respecting the patient’s time as much as your own